davidseitz/JavaMostAdvancedMylittlePonyWars/README.md

 # Java's most advanced My little Pony Wars
-There won't be gore and weapons in the near future./ Parentel supervision may advised/
+There won't be gore and weapons in the near future.\
+Parentel supervision may advised\

 Insert **Maskot**